-- the student's Research Advisor (to certify that the student is suitably prepared to successfully complete the comprehensive exam) and - the second committee member (to acknowledge agreement to serve on the committee).
+• the student's Research Advisor (to certify that the student is suitably prepared to successfully complete the comprehensive exam) and c.
+Written Exam Format and Guidelines [Jump back to TOC]

+• the second committee member (to acknowledge agreement to serve on the committee).